CSYE6225-Anusha/webapp/README.md

 ## What It Does 🤖

 - **Custom Image Building**: Uses Packer to create a private custom AMI in the DEV AWS account.
-- **Local Database Installation**: Installs PostgreSQL on the custom image for database requirements.
 - **Application Configuration**: Copies application artifacts, installs dependencies, and sets up services for automatic startup.
 - **User and Group Setup**: Creates a non-login system user `csye6225` and assigns ownership of application files.
 - **Systemd Integration**: Configures the application to run as a systemd service, starting automatically when an instance is launched.